primiano/perfetto-docs/docs/analysis/trace-processor.md

 ## Introduction

-Events in a trace are optimized for fast, low-overhead writing.
-This means they are written in a format from which requires lot of data-massaging and joins before being able to reason about and query for meaningful information.
+Events in a trace are optimized for fast, low-overhead recording.
+Therefore traces need significant data processing to extract meaningful information from them.
 This is compounded by the number of legacy formats which are still in use and need to be supported in trace analysis tools.

-The trace processor abstracts this complexity by parsing traces, extracting the data inside and exposing it in a set of database tables which can be queried with SQL.
+The trace processor abstracts this complexity by parsing traces, extracting the data inside, and exposing it in a set of database tables which can be queried with SQL.

 Features of the trace processor include: